7 Classification of Cotton Fibre in Details

 a) Sea Island Cotton:

 Sea Island Cotton is the most valuable commercial cotton.
 It comes originally from Barbados.
-It is a long, fine, soft, and silky natural fiber.
+It is a long, fine, soft, and silky natural fibre.

 Sea Island Cotton